Bhanuvellala/Design-and-Development-of-Automated-Writing-Machine/README.md

 # Design and Development of an Automated Writing Machine

-## Annamacharya Institute of Technology and Sciences, Bangalore
+## Annamacharya Institute of Technology and Sciences, Rajampeta

 During my Bachelor of Technology program, I had the opportunity to collaborate with my friends, **Vempalli Ayyappa Reddy**, **Chandrakala Kancharla**, and **Keerthi Nagireddypalli**, on an exciting project: the design and development of an **Automated Writing Machine**.